usmanaliqureshi/linux/ubuntu-14.md

 # Ubuntu 14.04

 ## Ubuntu 32 bit (i686)
-If you are using 32bit Ubuntu Distro then you can install *Chromium from Ubuntu Store* because Google Chrome is no more available for 32bit Ubuntu.
+If you are using 32 bit Ubuntu then you can install *Chromium from Ubuntu Store* because Google Chrome is no more available for 32bit Ubuntu.

 ### Open Terminal Anywhere
 ```